twolfson/nightlife/cities/illinois_chicago.md

 - Went on Thursday (2015/02/05)
     - No cover
     - From 7:30PM to 11:30PM, had a few people at the bar

+## Hoyne Art Studio
+- 1 floor
+    - Ground floor
+        - 1 long yet narrow room with small bar, dancefloor in the front
+        - 1 small room
+- Went for an underground event
+    - Lots of big canvas art leaning on walls
+    - Had people, got crowded at one point, could kind of dance

 ## Hoyne Loft
 - 1 floor